Lie Algebroid Invariants for Subgeometry: The invariant filtration for Riemannian subgeometry

 \subsection{The ambient space of embeddings}

 In the remainder of this section $M$ denotes either the sphere $S^n$, Euclidean space ${\mathbb R}^n $, or hyperbolic space ${\mathbb H}^n$.
-Then $M$ is a homogeneous $G$-space where $G$ is respectively $\SO(n+1)$, the semidirect product $\SO(n) \ltimes {\mathbb R}^n $, or $\SO^+(n,1)$, each acting in the usual way by isometries of $M$.
+Then $M$ is a Klein geometry with transitively acting group $G$, where $G$ is $\SO(n+1)$, the semidirect product $\SO(n) \ltimes {\mathbb R}^n $, or $\SO^+(n,1)$, respectively.
 Note that $M$ has constant sectional curvature $s=1,0,-1$, respectively.
-According to \cite[\S2.1]{Blaom_F}, $\automorphism(M)=G$ in all cases except the even-dimensional spheres, in which case $\automorphism(M)$ is the group of all isometries, both orientation-preserving and orientation-reversing.
-The Lie algebra of $G$ will be identified with the Lie algebra ${\mathfrak g} \subset \Gamma(TM)$ of all Killing fields (infinitesimal isometries), which is possible because $G$ acts faithfully and $\dim(G)=n(n+1)/2$. \begin{proposition}\mbox The action algebroid ${\mathfrak g} \times M$ is isomorphic to the Lie algebroid $\mathfrak{so}[TM]$ defined above.
+According to \cite[Examples~2.3]{Blaom_F}, $\automorphism(M)=G$ in all cases except the even-dimensional spheres, in which case $\automorphism(M)$ is the group of all isometries, both orientation-preserving and orientation-reversing.
+The Lie algebra of $G$ will be identified with the Lie algebra ${\mathfrak g} \subset \Gamma(TM)$ of all Killing fields (infinitesimal isometries), which is possible because $G$ acts faithfully and $\dim(G)=n(n+1)/2$. \begin{Proposition} The action algebroid ${\mathfrak g} \times M$ is isomorphic to the Lie algebroid $\mathfrak{so}[TM]$ defined above.
 An explicit isomorphism is given by

-Under this isomorphism the canonical flat connection on ${\mathfrak g} \times M$ coincides with the Cartan connection $\nabla $. \end{proposition}
+Under this isomorphism the canonical flat connection on ${\mathfrak g} \times M$ coincides with the Cartan connection $\nabla $. \end{Proposition}

 \begin{proof} It is readily checked that the map is a Lie algebroid morphism.
 To show the map is an isomorphism it suffices, by a dimension count, to establish surjectivity.
 But every element of $\mathfrak{so}[TM]$ can be extended to a $\nabla $-parallel section, because $\nabla $ is flat ($M$ has constant scalar curvature) and $M$ is simply-connected.
-By the preceding theorem this section is of the form $X_\xi$ for some $\xi \in {\mathfrak g} $.
+By the preceding theorem this section is of the form $X_\xi$ for some $\xi \in {\mathfrak g}$.
 The last statement in the theorem is now obvious. \end{proof}